-Registra ation No. 333- S UNITED STATES ECURITIES AND EXCHANGE COMMISSIO Washington, D.C.
-20549 N Confidential Draft Submission No. 3 FORM S-1 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933 Talen Energy Corporation (Exact name of Registrant as specified in its charter) Delaware 4911 47-1197305 (State or other jurisdiction of incorporation or organization) (Primary Standard Industrial Classification Code Number) (I.R.S.
-Employer Ident Number) tification 2929 Allen Pkwy, Suite 2200 Houston, TX 77019 (888) 211-6011 (Address, including zip code, , and telephone number, including area code, of Registrant 's principal executive offices) (Name, address, inclu Mark "Mac" A. McFarland, Chief Executive Officer Talen Energy Corporation 2929 Allen Pkwy, Suite 2200 Houston, TX 77019 (888) 211-6011 ading zip code, and telephone number, including area code e, of agent for service) Copies to: Matthew R. Pacey, P.C Michael W. Rigdon, P.C Anthony L. Sanderson Kirkland & Ellis LLP 609 Main Street Houston, TX 77002 (713) 836-3600 C. T John C. Wander Rebekah D. Reneau alen Energy Corporation 29 Allen Pkwy, Suite 2200 Houston, TX 77019 (888) 211-6011 Annuaring to date of common content of numerical cale to the multiple From time to time after this Decistrati on Statement is declared effective sale to the public: From time to time after this Registrationare to be offered on a delayed or continuous basis pursuan If this form is filed to register additional securities fo r an offering pursuant to Rule 462(b) under the Securities arlier effective registration statement for the same offering oox and list the If this form is a post-effective amendment filed pursustatement number of the earlier effective registration nant to Rule 462(c) under the Securities Act, check the following statement for the same offering. $\square$ lowing box and list the Securities Act registration ant to Rule 462(d) under the Securities Act, check the fol lowing box and list the Securities Act registration Indicate by check mark whether the registrant is a lar rge accelerated filer, an accelerated filer, a non-accelerated rated filer," "accelerated filer," "smaller reporting compan Large accelerated filer □ Acce lerated filer Non-accelerated filer Smal ler reporting company Emer ging growth company financial accounting standards provided pursuant to S nark if the registrant has elected not to use the extended tra Section 7(a)(2)(B) of the Securities Act. □ -
+Regist ration No. 333- UNITED STATES SECURITIES AND EXCHANGE COMMISSI ON .
+Washington, D.C.
+20549 Confidential Draft Submission No. 4 FORM S-1 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933 THE SECURITIES ACT OF 1933 Delaware Talen Energy Corporation (Exact name of Registrant as specified in its charter) 4911 47-1197305 (State or other jurisdiction of incorporation (I.R.S.
+Employer Idea organization) Number) Number) itilication 2929 Allen Pkwy, Suite 2200 Houston, TX 77019 (888) 211-6011 (Address, including zip code, and telephone number, including area code, of Registra nt's principal executive offices) (Name, address Mark "Mac" A. McFarland, Chief Executive Office Talen Energy Corporation 2929 Allen Pkwy, Suite 2200 Houston, TX 77019 (888) 211-6011 , including zip code, and telephone number, including area co Copies to: Matthew R. Pace Michael W. Rigdo Anthony L. Sand Kirkland & Ellis 609 Main Stre Houston, TX 77 (713) 836-360 y, P.C. n, P.C. erson LLP eet 7002 John C. Wander Rebekah D. Reneau Talen Energy Corporation 1929 Allen Pkwy, Suite 2200 Houston, TX 77019 (888) 211-6011 posed sale to the public: From time to time after this Registra form are to be offered on a delayed or continuous basis pursua ties for an offering pursuant to Rule 462(b) under the Securities the earlier effective registration statement for the same offering box and list the statement number of the earlier effective registr J statement number of the earlier effective registr - s a large accelerated filer, an accelerated filer, a non-accelerate accelerated filer," "accelerated filer," "smaller reporting compositions of the composition of th Large accelerated filer $\Box$ Acc celerated filer Non-accelerated filer aller reporting company Em erging growth company financial accounting standards provided pursua eck mark if the registrant has elected not to use the extended tnt to Section 7(a)(2)(B) of the Securities Act. $\Box$ - tion Statement on such date or dates as may be necessary t states that this Registration Statement shall thereafter bec

-The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the Registration Statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.
+Securities Act of 1933, as amended, or until the Registration Statement shall become effective on such date as the Commission, acting pursuant to said

+Section 8(a), may determine.